 Responding to Needs of Older Adults with Asthma

-The potential benefits of remote patient monitoring for older adults with asthma are reflected in the decision of The Centers for Medicare and Medicaid Service (CMS) to significantly expand reimbursement by designating the following CPT Codes:
+The potential benefits of remote patient monitoring for older adults with asthma are reflected in the decision of The Centers for Medicare and Medicaid Service (CMS) to significantly expand reimbursement by designating the following CMS Codes:

 The above codes cover the broad continuum of patient care, including initial set-up and patient education, data collection, and follow-up monitoring.